Saieswar246/Saieswar246/README.md

 - 👋 Hi, I’m @Saieswar246
-- 👀 I’m interested in Programming and Physics
+- 👀 I’m interested in Ethical Hacking, Forensics and Physics
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently in the MSc Cybersecurity Program
 -
 -